Coaching Reading Workshop

 Did your demonstration help the children understand how to use the skill or strategy?

 Did you notice any children struggling during the have-a-go?

 Did the supports you provided throughout the lesson prove useful?

-What do you anticipate your students will need next?
+What do you anticipate your children will need next?

-What did you notice about individual students as you conferenced with them?
+What did you notice about individual children as you conferenced with them?

 How did you decide on your teaching points during your conferences?
 What language considerations did you decide to highlight and why?